precice/openfoam-adapter/README.md

 that the solver should create a Temperature field (named `T`) and provide thermal conductivity or diffusivity fields.

-Three categories of solvers are assumed: compresible, incompressible and basic solvers.
+Three categories of solvers are assumed: compressible, incompressible and basic solvers.

 #### Compressible turbulent flow solvers
 For example `buoyantPimpleFoam` or `buoyantSimpleFoam`.
 These solvers simulate